 Even though many in the church were remaining faithful to Christ, all was not well at the church in Pergamum.
 Some are holding on to the teaching of Balaam, a reference to Numbers 22-25.
 In that story (which includes a talking donkey!), Balak, the king of Moab, summoned a prophet named Balaam to put a curse on the people of God.

 Jesus here says that Balaam led the Israelites to eat meat sacrificed to idols and to commit sexual immorality.
 Apparently, this wicked teaching persisted and had taken some in the church in Pergamum captive.

 While we aren’t completely sure what the teaching of the Nicolaitans is, it’s possible that false teaching is somehow linked to the teaching of Balaam as well.

 Jesus offers a simple command to this church: Repent!
-If they refuse to do so, Jesus says that He will come and fight against those who hold to the false teaching with the sword of His mouth.
-They will find themselves fighting against the very Word of God.
+If they refuse to do so, Jesus says that He will come and fight against those who hold to the false teaching “with the sword of My mouth.”
+They will find themselves fighting against the very Word of God!

-What we see here is that Jesus takes the doctrine of His church very seriously.
-Often, one of the characteristics of churches that are declining or dying is that they have failed to hold faithfully to what Scripture teaches about the local church.
+What we see here is that Jesus takes the doctrine of His churches very seriously.
+Often, one characteristic of declining or dying churches is that they have failed to hold faithfully to what Scripture teaches about the local church.
 When that happens, they can find themselves fighting against King Jesus Himself!

-So, pastor, if you find your church in need of renewal, ask the Lord to reveal areas where you have not followed faithfully.
-Then, lead your church to repent and follow Jesus anew, that you may be revitalized – brought back to new life – through Him!
+So, pastor, if you find your church in need of renewal, ask the Lord to reveal areas where He has not been followed faithfully.
+Then lead your church to repent and follow Jesus anew, that you may be revitalized – brought back to new life – through Him!